 domain names constituting part of the IANA Intellectual Property, the IETF Trust shall ensure that the registrars selected for such domain names meet the requirements set forth in Exhibit C.

 3.4 Policing and Enforcement of IANA Intellectual Property.
-The IETF Trust shall actively police and monitor third party uses of the IANA Intellectual Property that might constitute infringement, misappropriation or dilution of the IANA Intellectual Property in accordance with its current practices and in a manner consistent with practices in the intellectual property management field utilized for intellectual property of similar kind and value.
-Each Party shall notify the other Parties of any suspected or threatened third party infringement, misappropriation or dilution of the IANA Intellectual Property that comes to its attention.
+The IETF Trust shall actively police and monitor third party uses of the IANA Intellectual Property that might constitute infringement, ( if misappropriation is added many other similar terms to be added such as breaching, contravention and ….)or dilution of the IANA Intellectual Property in accordance with its current practices and in a manner consistent with practices in the intellectual property management field utilized for intellectual property of similar kind and value.
+Each Party shall notify the other Parties of any suspected or threatened third party infringement, or dilution of the IANA Intellectual Property that comes to its attention.
 It is acknowledged by the Parties that, as between the CCG and the Operational Communities, on the one hand, and the IETF Trust, on the other hand, the IETF Trust has the legal right to enforce the IANA Intellectual Property against third parties, and shall at all times act consistently with its obligations under this Agreement in doing so.
-The IETF Trust will consult with and seek the advice and recommendations of the CCG prior to initiating any enforcement action against a third party regarding the IANA Intellectual Property, and may bring any such enforcement action when it deems that such enforcement is warranted in its reasonable discretion.
-The IETF Trust shall be entitled to retain all damages andallocation of any damage awards or
+The IETF Trust will consult with and seek the advice and/or recommendations of the CCG prior to initiating any enforcement action against a third party regarding the IANA Intellectual Property, and may bring any such enforcement action when it deems that such enforcement is warranted in its reasonable discretion.
+The IETF Trust shall be entitled to retain all damages andllocation of any damage awards or

 other recoveries resulting from such enforcement actions,

 after reimbursing from such recoveries shall be as set forth in the Operational Communities for any

 expenditures made in connection with such enforcement actions (provided that such expenditures are reasonable and pre-approved by the IETF Trust prior to being incurred).applicable License Agreement.

+Comment

+What we mean by Applicable license” ?
+Who decides which Li

-ARTICLE 4 OWNERSHIP
+ARTICLE 4 cense is applicable or not.

+OWNERSHIP

 4.1 Acknowledgement.
 Each of the Operational Communities hereby acknowledges that the IETF Trust is the owner of the IANA Intellectual Property and all goodwill therein and arising from its use, and that nothing in this Agreement or otherwise grants any Operational Community any ownership or license right in or to any such IANA Intellectual Property.